Ninjastrike/SOC-Log-Analysis/ssh-brute-force-splunk/README.md

 ### 2. Field Extraction Approach

-The SSH dataset used in this project is unstructured and does not contain predefined headers.
-As a result, Splunk treats each log entry as raw data (`_raw`) during ingestion and does not automatically extract fields such as source IP or destination IP.
+The dataset used in this project is unstructured and does not contain predefined headers.
+As a result, Splunk treats each log entry as raw data (`_raw`) and does not automatically extract fields.

-To address this, fields were extracted at search time using regular expressions (`rex`).
+To enable analysis, fields were extracted at search time using regular expressions (`rex`).

-This enables efficient filtering, aggregation, and detection using SPL queries.
+This reflects real-world SOC workflows, where analysts frequently work with unstructured logs and perform on-the-fly field extraction for investigation and threat detection.

 #### 🔍 Regex Extraction Query